DSRaw/VocabDrag/README.md

 *Changes:*

 Screwed up the filesystem with this commit.
 Will fix in next commit, coming very soon.
-Currently, the files outside the KanjiDrag folder are considered to be the most up-to-date files
+Currently, the files outside the KanjiDrag folder are considered to be the most up-to-date files.

 This is an intermediate commit.
 Code is currently not to be considered in a functional state.
 It will run, but not as intended.